Top 10 Water Rides List

 Buena Park, California, U.S.A

-Located at Knotts Berry Farm, which was also home of the #10 water Ride on this list, Timber Mtn Log Ride, Peroulis Plunge is another great water ride.
-Like Pilgrim's Plunge, Perilous Plunge is a giant shoot the chutes on steroids.
-However, while Pilgrims Plunge may be 20 ft bigger and have a really coll elevator lift that gives you a great view of Holiday World, it doesn't have something that Perilous Plunge does.
+Located at Knotts Berry Farm, which sadly got rid of this ride.
+F*CKING LAME!!!!
+THIS RIDE WAS AWESOME!!!
+R.I.P.
+Peroulis Plunge was another great water ride.
+Like Pilgrim's Plunge, Perilous Plunge was a giant shoot the chutes on steroids.
+However, while Pilgrims Plunge may have been 20 ft bigger and had a really coll elevator lift that gave you a great view of Holiday World, it doesn't have something that Perilous Plunge did (Why is it that the best Shoot the Chutes got demolished?).
 75 degree angle drop.
 What more do I need to say.
-Not only is the turn after the lift extremely awkward, but that 75 degree drop seems f*cking vertical when you're about to go over it, but before you can say anything, you are yanked over it, resulting in one of the best moments of airtime, and without a doubt, the best moment of airtime in California and on any water ride anywhere.
+Not only is the turn after the lift extremely awkward, but that 75 degree drop seems f*cking vertical when you're about to go over it, but before you could say anything, you were yanked over it, resulting in one of the best moments of airtime, and what was without a doubt, the best moment of airtime in California (luckily, now we have Twisted Collosus.
+So there's ejector air in our state again) and on any water ride anywhere.
 It's just insane.
 Perilous Plunge.
-See, size doesn't matter.
-Angle of decent on the other hand, does.
+It may be gone from Knotts Berry Farm, but make sure you check out its clone at Oakwood in Wales.
+Its just too awesome.

 #1.